 What concerns me slightly is that Steam’s FAQs say that if you allow people to watch you play (such as under the all friends or everyone settings), you start to broadcast as soon as you start playing a game on Steam.
 You can shut down the broadcast from the in-game Steam overlay menu but it looks like you don’t have the same option to start a broadcast.
 As for other integration that you’d expect from a professional or serious hobbyist Twitch streamer (such as webcams, music, subscriptions, etc.), Valve is being quiet on that front but I’d expect it to get closer to Twitch as it nears full release.

 And while Steam Broadcasting appears to be a shot across the bow of Twitch, I don’t think that it will replace Twitch any time soon.
+After all – Twitch is a STREAMING company and Steam is a GAME MARKETPLACE company.
+Twitch has dozens of features that will only continue to expand like Twitch overlays for channels, competitions and even an in-house donation platform for gamers.
 Even Twitch hinted at as much by issuing a statement that read in part: “While Steam’s broadcasting solution and the Twitch platform are very different things with vastly different feature sets, it’s really validating to see a company like Valve embrace streaming in this way… We wish them the best of luck.”

 Steam Broadcasting is currently available if you opt-in to the Steam Beta Update through the beta participation option in your Steam account settings.